predoux/predoux/README.md

 • I’m interested in creating captivating designs for websites, applications, and software projects.
 Currently, I'm exploring the creative possibilities with Figma. 🎨

-• Currently in the process of expanding my skills, with a focus on C++, Java, and Python. 👨🏽‍💻
+• Currently in the process of expanding my skills, with a focus on HTML, CSS, Javascript, and Git. 👨🏽‍💻

 • Open to collaborating on exciting projects that involve a mix of design and a little bit of coding. 👾